ryandoyle/pcp_easy/README.md

 begin
   agent.metric('not.a.metric')
   # raises PCPEasy::NameError
-rescue PCPEasy::Error
+rescue PCPEasy::NameError
-  puts 'could not query for metric'
+  puts 'could not query for metric with unknown name' end
-  # "could not query for metric"
-end

 ```